-- 1. CLEP credit shall be recorded on transcripts with a "CR" in order to be clearly recognized as credit earned by examination. - CLEP credits shall not be granted if they duplicate credits for courses already completed. - 3.
+- 1. CLEP credit shall be recorded on transcripts with a "CR" in order to be clearly recognized as credit earned by examination. - 2.
+Collin College will not replace an existing grade with CLEP credit, including a grade of "W".
+Please note: a course must be dropped before census date to avoid a "W" grade. - 3.
 Credit is awarded for CLEP Subject Examination scores at or above the 70th percentile.
 See the Collin website or contact the Director of Testing for specific passing scores.
 Official score reports should be sent to the Director of Testing.
 The college code for Collin College is 1951. - 4.
 A non-refundable processing fee will be charged for each CLEP examination in addition to the required fee for the CLEP examination.